 Or if you have a child who needs new shoes, you don’t have to buy all the other kids new shoes.
 Yes, they’ll mope and may have a moment of jealousy, but you can calmly respond, “His shoes were falling apart.
 You can be sure that if you need new shoes, we will pick you up a pair.”

 Just because you have one kid who loves to bowl with bumpers, you don’t have to handicap and require they all bowl with bumpers.

 The whole point is that instead of giving the exact same, give depending on the need.

 My children are different ages and sizes, so it doesn’t even make sense to give them the exact same amount of food.
-Instead of saying you love your kids all the same, reflect back to them the unique qualities you love about them (pssst…that’s what they’re really after).
+The same is true about love.
+When they ask you who you love the most (and believe me, it will come) instead of saying you love your kids all the same, reflect back to them the unique qualities you love about them (pssst…that’s what they’re really after).